shamanic50/ReP_AL-3D-Lawn-Mower/Readme.txt

 NANO - Needs to be uploaded to the Arduino NANO
 (I needed to use the "old bootloader" option in the Arduino IDE to get the sketch to upload to the NANO)

+Perimeter Wire - Sender_V1 needs to be uploaded to the Arduino in the perimeter wire transmitter.

 Test sketches can found in the Test Sketches folder.